Why Is It Hard to Connect With My Mother?

 become highly self-sufficient

-Underneath this independence, there is often grief, disappointment, or longing connected to unmet emotional needs.
-The nervous system may continue protecting against emotional hurt long after childhood ends.
+Underneath this independence there is often grief, disappointment, or longing connected to unmet needs.
+The nervous system continues protecting against emotional hurt long after childhood has ended.

-Many adults appear strong externally while internally carrying deep unmet needs for comfort, support, or emotional safety.
+Many adults appear strong externally while internally carrying deep unmet needs for comfort, support, and safety.

 Loyalty and Family Dynamics

-Family Constellations explores how unconscious loyalty within the family system may affect connection with the mother.
+Family Constellations explores how unconscious loyalty within the family system may affect our connection with our mother.

-Children may unconsciously distance from the mother if:
+Children may unconsciously distance themselves from their mother if:

 there is conflict between parents